You tore your rotator cuff? How can that be?! You don’t have any pain. Or maybe you do.

 - Can you raise and lower your arms without pain?
 Are you weaker when moving your arms out to your sides?
 If you’re older than 60, these are all that’s needed for diagnosis.

 - Usually normal.
 But anterior-posterior, lateral and outlet views can help when assessing large, chronic rotator cuff tears.

 - Can accurately diagnose a rotator cuff tear.

 - Can accurately diagnose a rotator cuff tear; in addition, it can show the degree of the tear, tendon retraction and muscle atrophy, all critical in preoperative planning.

 It’s hard to detect partial thickness rotator cuff tears.
 Patients may have pain with little or no loss of function.
 Or no pain.
 But if you know you only have a partial tear, delay surgery.

-- To begin with, patients should rest, ice, stretch the shoulder capsule to restore flexibility and range of motion, and strengthen the periscapular, rotator cuff and deltoid muscles.
+- Stretch the shoulder capsule to restore flexibility and range of motion, as well as strengthen the periscapular, rotator cuff and deltoid muscles

-- If a patient has severe pain, one or two subacromial glucocorticoid injections may provide short-term relief.
+- If you have severe pain, one or two subacromial glucocorticoid injections may provide short-term relief.
 But they can also hurt healthy tendons.

 - Healthy individuals with acute, full thickness rotator cuff tears should see an orthopedic surgeon immediately.

 - Schedule surgery within six weeks of the injury or face significant muscle atrophy with tendon degeneration and retraction that may become irreversible, as well as poorer surgical results.